Casey

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Casey has 18 active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes, totalling four individual routes.
-The combined weekly passenger trips across these routes amount to 704.
+These stops serve a mix of bus routes, with a total of 4 individual routes in operation.
+The combined weekly passenger trips for these routes amount to 704.

-Residents have excellent accessibility to public transport, with an average distance of 190 meters to the nearest stop.
-Daily service frequency averages 100 trips across all routes, which translates to approximately 39 weekly trips per individual stop.
+Residents' accessibility to public transport is rated excellent, with an average distance of 190 meters to the nearest stop.
+Service frequency across all routes averages 100 trips per day, resulting in approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport